A View On Cities > Washington > Washington Attractions > Franklin D. Roosevelt Memorial

 Franklin D. Roosevelt Memorial

-Dedicated in May 1997, the Franklin Delano Roosevelt Memorial honors the man who served nearly four terms as president of the United States and has been lauded as one of America’s greatest leaders.
+Dedicated in May 1997, the Franklin Delano Roosevelt Memorial honors the man who served nearly four terms as President of the United States and has been lauded as one of America’s greatest leaders.

 About Its Design

-As far back as 1955, Americans were considering a memorial to Franklin D. Roosevelt Memorial, Washington DCFranklin Roosevelt, establishing a Memorial Commission that beckoned prospective designers to look to "the character and work of Franklin Delano Roosevelt to give us the theme of a memorial that will do him the honor he deserves and transmit his image to future generations."
+As far back as 1955, Americans were considering a memorial to Franklin Roosevelt, establishing a Memorial Commission that beckoned prospective designers to look to “the character and work of Franklin Delano Roosevelt to give us the theme of a memorial that will do him the honor he deserves and transmit his image to future generations.”

-However, it took nearly 20 years for definite plans to come to fruition.
-Chosen as the chief designer was Lawrence Halprin, but the memorial also includes the work of American artists Leonard Baskin, Neil Estern, Robert Graham, Thomas Hardy, and Waterfalls at the Franklin D. Roosevelt Memorial, Washington DCGeorge Segal, as well as stonecarver John Benson.
+However, it took nearly twenty years for definite plans to come to fruition.
+Chosen as the chief designer was Lawrence Halprin, but the memorial also includes the work of American artists Leonard Baskin, Neil Estern, Robert Graham, Thomas Hardy, and George Segal, as well as stonecarver John Benson.

 Even though during his lifetime Franklin D. Roosevelt had asked for no more than a small memorial in front of the National Archives building, the final plan turned out to be monumental in scale.